 [Buildroot] force buildroot to regenerate the output/target directory tree

-> didn't figure out yet.
-Consider this situation: I have a working
+> figure out yet.
+Consider this situation: I have a working buildroot

-> images into output/images which already contain the contents I
+> which already contain the contents I manually copied.

 > does a "rm -rf output/target && make" works?